francoisdevlin/config-expressions/examples/README.md

     $ ./pattern-getter.rb dev02.sample.db.url
     jdbc:oracle:thin:@dodcld.juniper.com:1521/ddebtomcatsvc

+# Patterns Reference
+The following patterns are available in a label, with the high precedence matches towards the top

+1. An exact match
+1. An enum match
+1. A regex match
+1. A wildcard match
+1. A deep wildcard match

+## Exact Match
+An exact match is simply a label.
+It looks like this

+    a.b.c

+## An Enum Match
+An enum match is delimited by commas.
+It looks like this

+	a1,a2.b.c

+This will match `a1.b.c` and `a2.b.c`

+## A Regex Match
+A regex match is surrounded by slashes.
+Using the `.` is NOT supported.
+Instead, `\w` is your friend

+	/a\w*/.b.c

+This will match `a.b.c`, `apple.b.c`, and `aardvark.b.c`

+## Wildcard Match
+A wildcard match is specified like this

+	*.b.c

+This will match `a.b.c`, `b.b.c`, and any three element path that ends with `b.c`

+## Deep Wildcard Match
+A deep wildcard match is specified like this

+	**.c

+This will match anything ending with `.c`, such as `a.b.c`, `b.c`, or even `c`.
+The pattern is greedy, so it will also match `a.b.c.c`

 # Learning More

 There are collection of directories that include the actual source for this document,and they act as a test suite for the tool.
 Each directory will contain: